Get insider access

 VESA 100x100

-The LG 27GR95QE has decent ergonomics.
+The ergonomics are good.
 You can adjust it in any way, but the swivel range is limited, and you can only rotate it into portrait mode counterclockwise, meaning the inputs will always be on the right side of the monitor.
 Luckily, there's a clip on the stand for cable management to keep your setup clean.

 Design